RRemelgado/README_data/rsMove/example_3.md

 <br>

 Figure 3 shows us one of the outputs of <i>spaceDir()</i> describing the spatial variability of the NDVI.
-We can see that That lower NDVI values (< 0.4) represent the nesting area and that higher NDVI values (> 0.6) represents the fields where the animal was likely feeding.
+We can see that That lower NDVI values (< 0.6) represent the nesting area and that higher NDVI values (> 0.8) represents the fields where the animal was likely feeding.
+We can also see that the path between the nesting area and the potential feeding site is distinguished by in-between NDVI values.

 <br>